GOP attorneys general seek to block Equal Rights Amendment - The Boston Globe

-NASHVILLE, Tenn.
-(AP) — Five Republican attorneys general are seeking to block an effort by three Democratic-led states to see the Equal Rights Amendment is adopted into the U.S. Constitution.
+NASHVILLE — Five Republican attorneys general are seeking to block an effort by three Democratic-led states to see the Equal Rights Amendment is adopted into the US Constitution.

 “Tennessee has an interest in ensuring that its vote to reject the ERA is given effect,” Slatery said.